Please note: This post contains affiliate links.

 TIP: Camping maximizes flexibility, allowing you to chase the light.
 Living like a vampire, sleeping during the day and photographing at night, is best.
 It optimizes your chances for mind-blowing light and minimizes crowds in some of the more popular Iceland photography spots.

 Experiencing Midnight Sun and “golden hour” conditions for six hours is a photographers’ dream.
 Despite an 11:30PM sunset and 3:30AM sunrise, the sun never dips below Iceland’s horizon, providing a stunning kaleidoscope of colors.

 The size, variety, and beauty of Iceland’s waterfalls is astounding.
 Heading east from Reykjavik, Oxararfoss waterfall is a nice introduction.
 It’s part of the Thingviller National Park.
 The North American and Eurasian tectonic plates meet here.

-In addition to photographing the main waterfall, changing up your perspective and capturing the water moving over the boulders and the pathway leading down the horizon provides for some interesting options.
+In addition to photographing the main waterfall, changing up your perspective and capturing the water moving over the boulders provides some interesting options.